Healthier Families, Stronger Kids, and a Continuum of Services that Can Support Families in Need.

 CODI reaches its mission through a variety of programs and services.
-These services include a Community Behavior Health Clinic in Palmer for children and their families, and three parenting programs, Parenting with Love & Limits, Circle of Security, and Strengthening Families.
+These services include a Community Behavior Health Clinic in Palmer for children and their families, and parenting programs, Triple P: Positive Parenting Program and Circle of Security.

 Compassionate Directions is a family focused agency that provides compassionate care to our local community.
 CODI is a nonprofit 501(c)(3) charitable organization with services based out of their offices in Palmer, Alaska.
 CODI’s outpatient clinic services include providing individual, family, and group therapy to children and their parents or caregivers.
 The goals of therapy are to help support children toward wellness and resiliency.
 The majority of the children that CODI serves are suffering from severe emotional challenges and have been through adverse experiences.
 The ages of the children that CODI provides services to are infant through age 21.